joaotavora/rassumfrassum/README.md

 ### Architecture

-The codebase is split into three files: `dada.py`, `wowo.py` and `jaja.py`.
+The codebase lives in `src/dada/` and is split into several modules:

 - `jaja.py` handles bare JSON-over-stdio logistics and is completely ignorant of LSP.
 It deals with protocol framing and I/O operations.

-- `dada.py` is the entry point with command-line processing. `run_multiplexer` starts a bunch of async tasks to read from the clients and servers, and waits for all of them.
-The local lexical state in `run_multiplexer` tracks JSONRPC requests, responses, and notifications, and crucialy the progress of ongoing aggregation attempts.
+- `dada.py` is the main entry point with command-line processing. `run_multiplexer` starts a bunch of async tasks to read from the clients and servers, and waits for all of them.
+The local lexical state in `run_multiplexer` tracks JSONRPC requests, responses, and notifications, and crucially the progress of ongoing aggregation attempts.
 In as much as possible, `dada.py` should be just a JSONRPC-aggregator and not know anything about particular custom handling of LSP message types.
-There are a few violations of this principle, but whenever it needs to know what to do, it should asks/inform the upper layer in `wowo.py` about in-transit messages.
+There are a few violations of this principle, but whenever it needs to know what to do, it asks/informs the upper layer in `wowo.py` about in-transit messages.

 - `wowo.py` contains the business logic used by `dada.py` facilities.
   This one fully knows about LSP.
 So it knows, for example, how to